notional-labs/cosmos-sdk/x/gov/spec/02_state.md

         tmpValMap(validator.OperatorAddr).Minus = 0

       // Tally
-      voterIterator = rangeQuery(Governance, <proposalID|'addresses'>) //return all the addresses that voted on the proposal for each (voterAddress, vote) in voterIterator
+      voters = rangeQuery(Governance, <proposalID|'addresses'>) //return all the addresses that voted on the proposal
+      // set additional voting powers by hooking other modules additionalVotingPowersMap = SetAdditionalVotingPowers(voters)
+      for each (voterAddress, vote) in voters
+        for each (validator, votingPower) in additionalVotingPowersMap[voterAddress]
+          tmpValMap(validator).Minus += votingPower.Shares
+          proposal.updateTally(vote, votingPower.Shares)

         delegations = stakingKeeper.getDelegations(voterAddress) // get all delegations for current voter

         for each delegation in delegations